ribahshaikh/sql_retail_sales_project1/README.md

 ORDER BY total_sale DESC
 ```

-6. **Write a SQL query to find the total number of transactions made by each gender in each category.**:
+6. **Write a query to find the total number of transactions made by each gender in each category.**:
 ```sql
 SELECT
     Gender,